 For this, we investigate DNA damage-induced alterations at distinct levels of chromatin organization in mammalian cells, from histone proteins up to higher-order chromatin structure, and we explore the underlying mechanisms (Figures 2 & 3).

-Figure 2: De novo deposition of the H3.1 histone variant at sites of local UVC irradiation (marked by the repair factor XPA) in human cells (as shown in Polo et al., Cell 2006).
+Figure 2: De novo deposition of newly synthesized histone variants at sites of local UVC irradiation (marked by the repair factor XPA) in human cells.
+FLV: Flavopiridol, transcription inhibitor (from Piquet et al., Mol Cell 2018).

 Our main goals are:

-- To characterize dynamic alterations in epigenetics marks upon DNA damage.
+- To profile dynamic alterations in epigenetics marks (i.e. DNA and histone modifications) upon DNA damage.

 Our experimental approaches: